GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

 [WebCodecs](https://web.dev/webcodecs/) and conceptually splits the `MediaStreamTrack` into two
 components:

-- The `TrackProcessor`, which consumes a `MediaStreamTrack` object's source and generates a stream of media frames ([`VideoFrame`](https://w3c.github.io/webcodecs/#videoframe-interface) or [`AudioFrame`](https://w3c.github.io/webcodecs/#audioframe-interface)).
+- The `MediaStreamTrackProcessor`, which consumes a `MediaStreamTrack` object's source and generates a stream of media frames ([`VideoFrame`](https://w3c.github.io/webcodecs/#videoframe-interface) or [`AudioFrame`](https://w3c.github.io/webcodecs/#audioframe-interface)).
 You can think of this as a track sink that is capable of exposing the unencoded frames from the track to a `ReadableStream` and that exposes a control channel for signals going in the opposite direction.
-- The `TrackGenerator`, which consumes a stream of media frames and exposes a `MediaStreamTrack` interface, so that it can be used anywhere a `MediaStreamTrack` is currently attached.
+- The `MediaStreamTrackGenerator`, which consumes a stream of media frames and exposes a `MediaStreamTrack` interface, so that it can be used anywhere a `MediaStreamTrack` is currently attached.
 It takes video frames as input, and emits control signals that result from subsequent processing.